A bad warm-up can injure you, No warm-up will hinder you but a good warm-up will have you firing on all cylinders

 It is worth noting that the warm-up routines you had to do at school before gym or P.E. may be of very little use to you now.
 Often warm-ups at school consisted of static stretches, normally flailing an arm behind your back or trying to touch your toes.

 Avoid these warm-up routines as if they were the plague and instead follow the guidelines below for an effective warm-up that will set you up for maximum performance.

 We can categorize warm ups into 4 types or stages that can be used progressively in preparation for exercise and take around 30 minutes to complete:

 4. Sports Specific - Running

-It is vital that we warm up progressively to avoid risk of injury.
+It is vital that we warm up progressively to avoid the risk of injury.

-A General warm up is the first stage of any warm up that involves gentle movements to begin raising body temperature.
-The aim is to get some heat into the joints and muscles through light jogging, arm swinging and generally any movement that will get your heart rate up without stressing the body.
+A general warm-up is the first stage of any warm-up that involves gentle movements to begin raising body temperature.
+The aim is to get some heat into the joints and muscles through light jogging, arms swinging, and generally any movement that will get your heart rate up without stressing the body.

 |Stationary Jog||5 mins|